 IngenioRx, Inc. is an independent company providing pharmacy benefit management services for Healthy Blue members on behalf of Blue Cross and Blue Shield of North Carolina.

-To see a list of all Medical Policies and Clinical UM Guidelines, visit our Full List page.
+To see a list of all Medical Policies and Clinical UM Guidelines, visit our Utilization Management Clinical Criteria List – this document lists the North Carolina Healthy Blue utilization management criteria that has been adopted.